 |Gastric Bypass Cost||$5,500 ~ $7,500||$25,000 ~ $30,000|

-Your risks for both gastric bypass and gastric sleeve surgery are minimized as long as you choose a highly competent bariatric surgeon in Mexico.
-Nevertheless, you should know the risks in order to make a sagacious choice.
+Your risks for both gastric bypass and gastric sleeve surgery are minimized as long as you choose a highly competent bariatric surgeon.
+Nevertheless, you should know the risks in order to make an intelligent choice.

 Gastric Sleeve Risks